Diego Poyet: Uruguay

 In February 2015, the Uruguayan Football Association announced their intention to call up Poyet for two games in March 2015 against Portugal and Uzbekistan ahead of the 2015 FIFA U-20 World Cup.
 In March 2015, he made his debut for Uruguay U20, coming on as a substitute for Mauro Arambarri in a 1–1 draw against France U20 at Clairefontaine.

 In May 2015, Poyet was called up to the U20 squad for the 2015 FIFA U-20 World Cup in New Zealand.
 He appeared twice as a substitute against Serbia U20 and Mexico U20.
 Poyet made his first start of the tournament against Mali U20 on 6 June 2015, as Uruguay U20 drew 1–1 and progressed to the knockout stage.
 He, once again, started in the tournament against Brazil U20 in the Round of 16, playing 120 minutes and was one of the four players to successfully convert the spot kick in the penalty shootout, as the U20 side lost 5–4.
 Following the tournament, Poyet reflected on his time in the World Cup, saying: "The team had to do quite well in the U20 Copa America, which was held in January, to qualify for the World Cup.
 They finished second, so there was already a team there formed which knew each other.
 In between that time and the World Cup, I'm grateful for how they received me and I felt part of the group right away."

+Coaching career

+In February 2022, Poyet was appointed as assistant manager of Greece to work alongside his father who has been appointed as manager.

+He would go on to follow his father to Jeonbuk Hyundai Motors during the following season.